 When the cash flow figures are used for discounted analysis, the analyst can graph each net figure alongside its discounted result, that is, alongside its present value, as shown in the bottom graph.

-Each present value is the future net cash flow figure (here, called future value), divided by (1+ i )n, where i is an interest rate (discount rate) and n is the number of interest periods (here, years).
-Using an 8% discount rate, the Year 3 present value is $31.75 when the future net cash flow, $40 is divided by (1 + 0.08)3 (That is, $40 divided by 1.26).
-See the next section of this entry (Financial metric for comparing cash flow investments) for complete calculation of this investment NPV.
-For an overview of present value and other time value of money concepts, see the Encyclopedia entry for Discounted cash flow.
+Each present value is the future net figure (here, called future value), divided by (1+ i )n, where i is an interest rate (discount rate) and n is the number of interest periods (here, years).
+Using an 8% discount rate, the Year 3 present value is $31.75 when the future net figure, $40, is divided by (1 + 0.08)3 (That is, $40 divided by 1.26).
+See the next section of this entry.
+(For more complete coverage of discounting calculations, see the Encyclopedia entry for Discounted cash flow).

 Cash flow projections often serve as the starting point for comparing different investment possibilities or different business case

 scenarios.
 A recommended choice of investment or course of action may

 depend on the analyst's evaluation of the projected CF streams

 from each alternative.
 Such analyses typically center on several